dan-hanlon/spotify_compile_discover_weekly/README.md

-Small program to add your Discover Weekly songs to a playlist called Discover Weekly Compilation.
+Program to add your Discover Weekly songs to a playlist called Discover Weekly Compilation.